-https://www.dol.gov/agencies/ofccp/contact to OFCCP's Help Desk at https://ofccphelpdesk.dol.gov/s/, or by calling an OFCCP regional or district office, listed n most telephone directories under U.S. Government, Department of Labor and on OFCCP's "Contact Us" webpage at or national origin in programs or activities receiving Federal causes or may cause discrimination in providing services under prohibits employment discrimination on the basis of sex in If you believe you have been discriminated against in a program REV. 06/27/2023 16 hours per week, over the course of about a year.
+Paid Family and Medical Leave provides paid time off when a serious health condition prevents you from working, when you need to care for a family member or a new child, or for certain military-related events.
+It's here for you when you need it most, so you can focus on what matters.
+Nearly every Washington worker-whether you work full time or part time in a small to large business-is eligible for up to 12 weeks of Paid Family and Medical Leave.
+You need to work 820 hours in Washington, or about 16 hours per week, over the course of about a year.
 You can get up to 16 weeks if you have family and medical events in the same year, or up to 18 weeks in some cases.
 Leave doesn't have to be taken all at once.
 You can use these weeks within your "claim year," which starts when you apply and then runs for the next 52 weeks.
 When that claim year expires you can then be eligible for leave again.
-You apply for leave with the Employment Security Department and will get partial wage replacement, up to 90 percent of your typical pay, capped at \$1,427 per week.
+You apply for leave with the Employment Security Department and will get partial wage replacement, up to 90 percent of your typical pay, capped at \$1,456 per week.
 If you meet the requirements, you have the right to take paid time off using Paid Family and Medical Leave.
 If you qualify for Paid Family and Medical Leave, your employer cannot prevent you from taking it.
 Your employer also cannot require you to use other types of leave, such as sick or vacation days, before or after taking Paid Family and Medical Leave.
 The program is funded by premiums shared between workers and many employers.
-The premium is Nearly every Washington worker-whether you work full time or part time in a small to large business-is eligible for up to 12 weeks of Paid Family and Medical Leave.
-You need to work 820 hours in Washington, or about Paid Family and Medical Leave provides paid time off when a serious health condition prevents you from working, when you need to care for a family member or a new child, or for certain military-related events.
-It's here for you when you need it most, so you can focus on what matters.
-0.8% of your wage.
-You may pay about 73% of that total, and your employer (if they have 50 or more employees) pays the rest.
+The premium is 0.74% of your wage.
+You may pay about 71% of that total, and your employer (if they have 50 or more employees) pays the rest.
 A calculator to estimate premiums is available on our website To file a complaint against your employer about Paid Family and Medical Leave, email or call our Customer Care Team at paidleave@esd.wa.gov or (833) 717-2273.
 You may also contact the Office of the Paid Family and Medical Leave Ombuds.
-The Ombuds is appointed by the governor and serves as a neutral, independent third party to help workers and employers in their dealings with the Paid Family & Medical Leave Department.
+The Ombuds is appointed by the governor and serves as a neutral, independent third party to help workers and employers in their dealings with the Department.
 The Office of the Ombuds investigates, reports on and helps settle complaints about service deficiencies and concerns with the Paid Family and Medical Leave program.
-Learn more at www.paidleaveombuds.wa.gov or call Washington Security Department WASHINGTON STATE Employment Department of Labor & Industries Notice to Employees It's the law!
+Learn more at www.paidleaveombuds.wa.gov or call the Ombuds' office at 844-395-6697 Paid Family & Medical Leave paidleave.wa.gov Department WASHINGTON STATE Washingtor Department of Labor & Industries Notice to Employees It's the law!